nathanaelcheramlak/A2SV-Projects/task-2_ts-todo/README.md

 ## How to Run

 1. Clone or download the repository.
+2. Use the typescript compiler to compile to js
-2. Open `index.html` in your web browser.
+3. Open `index.html` in your web browser.

 ## Screenshots